jenkinsci/android-emulator-plugin/README.md

 Using an artificial graphical environment...

-It is also possible to run the Android emulator UI on a headless build slave by making use of an artificial X server, such as [Xvnc](http://www.realvnc.com/products/free/4.1/man/Xvnc.html).
+It is also possible to run the Android emulator UI on a headless build agent by making use of an artificial X server, such as [Xvnc](http://www.realvnc.com/products/free/4.1/man/Xvnc.html).

 In this case, a recommended setup is to install both Xvnc and the [Xvnc Plugin](https://wiki.jenkins.io/display/JENKINS/Xvnc+Plugin) for Jenkins.
-With this plugin enabled in your job — and Xvnc configured to run without requesting a password — you can run multiple Android emulators in parallel on a headless slave, while keeping the "Show emulator window" option enabled.
+With this plugin enabled in your job — and Xvnc configured to run without requesting a password — you can run multiple Android emulators in parallel on a headless agent, while keeping the "Show emulator window" option enabled.

 Although the Android Emulator plugin has been designed to ensure it